 80% of the homes in the UK currently use natural gas for heating and cooking.
-Convincing homeowners to switch to an alternative may take some convincing.
+So, convincing homeowners to switch to an alternative such as Hydrogen may take some time.

-But, as natural gas is one of the largest creators of carbon emissions, it is time we switched to an eco-friendlier option.
+But natural gas is a prominent creator of carbon emissions, and we’re currently facing a gas shortage, so it’s about time we switched to an eco-friendlier option.

 Several alternatives have been proposed, and some homes are already reducing their carbon footprint.
-Solar panels, heat pumps and electric boilers are just some of the ways people have replaced or at least reduced gas usage to power or heat their homes.
+Solar panels, heat pumps and electric boilers are just some ways people have replaced or reduced gas usage to power or heat their homes.

-However, none of these alternatives are currently used on a large scale, and plenty of other options are still being discovered and developed.
-One of the most interesting alternatives is Hydrogen.
+However, we aren’t using these alternatives on a large scale, and other options are still being discovered and developed.
+One of the most exciting of those is Hydrogen.

 What Do We Know So Far?

-A report led by the Institution of Engineers and Technology (IET) suggests that hydrogen could safely replace natural gas across the UK grid.
-Taking over from fossil fuels, it could power the next generation of gas appliances in both a clean and efficient way.
+A report led by the Institution of Engineers and Technology (IET) suggests that Hydrogen could safely replace natural gas across the UK grid.
+Taking over fossil fuels, it could power the next generation of gas appliances in both a clean and efficient way.
 (Source: The Guardian)

 As the lead author of the IET report, Dr Robert Sansom has said: “We are now in a position to seriously consider the viability of using hydrogen in the UK’s gas grid for use by homes and businesses, which could significantly contribute to the decarbonisation of the UK’s energy sector.”

-As an efficient energy source, 1kg of hydrogen produces the same amount of energy as 2.8kg of gasoline.
+As an efficient energy source, 1kg of Hydrogen produces the same energy as 2.8kg of gasoline.
 And when burned, the only emission is water.

-On the surface, hydrogen seems like the perfect alternative to help us reduce carbon emissions.
-And with the aim being to reduce the UK’s emissions by 80% by 2050, it could be exactly what we need.
+On the surface, Hydrogen seems like the perfect alternative to help us reduce carbon emissions.
+And to reduce the UK’s emissions by 80% by 2050, it could be precisely what we need.

 “We know hydrogen produces no carbon emissions when burned but it is also important to fully investigate and understand the overall environmental impact a switch to hydrogen is likely to make.”

-Hydrogen is not fuel in its first form but is a way of storing energy.
-To transform it into an energy source, it must go through a process calling gas reforming.
-One of the benefits is that during this process, large volumes of fuel can be produced.
+Hydrogen is not fuel in its first form but a way of storing energy.
+Therefore, it must go through gas reforming to transform it into an energy source.
+One of the benefits is that we can produce large volumes of fuel during this process.

 A downside of this process is that it results in CO, CO2, and other greenhouse gases.
-Therefore, if used on a large scale, these by-products must be stored or used safely not to cancel out any environmental benefits.
+Therefore, if we were to use this process on a large scale, we would have to safely store or use all by-products to avoid cancelling out the environmental benefits.

-But ultimately, as using it has its risks, some professionals question whether it is worth using at all – especially when we have other options available.
+But ultimately, as using it has risks, some professionals question whether it is worth using at all – especially when we have other options available.
 (Source: Popular Mechanics).
-Solar, wind, tidal, heat pumps, etc., are all viable options we can use with much less risk.
+For example, we can use solar, wind, tidal, heat pumps, etc., all viable options with much less risk.

 Updating The Gas Grid

-Currently, the HyDeploy project is testing out a blend of hydrogen and natural gas in the current national grid.
-Working with a 20:80 mix, they hope to phase this in by 2025.
+Currently, the HyDeploy project is testing a blend of Hydrogen and natural gas in the current national grid.
+Working with a 20:80 mix, the project aims to phase this in by 2025.
 This is excellent news for homeowners and engineers alike.

-If a boiler was installed after 1996, it should be able to run on a combination blend.
-This means most current boilers are suitable for the first phase of the hydrogen network.
+A boiler installed after 1996 should run on a combination blend.
+As a result, most current boilers are suitable for the first phase of the hydrogen network.

-The existing iron gas mains would require replacing with hydrogen-safe polyethylene pipes within ten years.
-Not only this, but appliances in homes across the UK may need replacing as well.
+The existing iron gas mains would need to be replaced with hydrogen-safe polyethylene pipes within ten years.
+Not only this, but appliances in homes across the UK may also need replacing.

-It’s been argued that this can be done affordably and at no extra cost to homeowners, as boilers should be replaced every 1o-15 years anyway.
-When the time comes, homeowners can opt for a hydrogen ready boiler over a gas-only one.
-The argument concludes that when we’re ready to switch to hydrogen energy, homes will already have suitable boilers installed.
+It’s been argued that this can be done affordably and at no extra cost to homeowners, as we should replace boilers every 10-15 years anyway.
+When the time comes, homeowners can opt for a hydrogen-ready boiler over a gas-only one.
+The argument concludes that homes will already have suitable boilers installed when we’re prepared to switch to hydrogen energy.
 (Source: Climate News Network).

-There will be no extra cost to homeowners if the HyDeploy project is successful.
+Homeowners will have no extra cost if the HyDeploy project is successful.

-Should we move to hydrogen completely, that is where things will change.
-Previous estimates have said putting electric heating, and hydrogen boilers in homes would cost £28 billion a year by 2050.
+Should we move to Hydrogen completely, that is where things will change.
+Previous estimates have said putting electric heating, and hydrogen boilers in homes would cost £28 billion annually by 2050.
 (Source: News Scientist).
 As it stands, no hydrogen-ready boilers are currently available for purchase.
-Manufacturers such as Worcester Bosch and Baxi, however, have begun working on it.
+However, many boiler brands, such as Worcester Bosch and Baxi, are working on it.

 - No carbon emissions – The only by-products are water and heat.

-- Renewable & Waste Production – Hydrogen can be produced by waste, wind, solar, tidal, wave, geothermal and biomass.
+- Renewable & Waste Production – We can produce Hydrogen through waste, wind, solar, tidal, wave, geothermal and biomass.

-- Development – Manufactures are working on developing hydrogen boilers.
+- Development – Manufacturers are working on developing hydrogen boilers.

-- Replacing Piping – Hydrogen-safe polyethylene pipes would need to replace the current gas pipe system.
+- Replacing Piping – Hydrogen-safe polyethene pipes must replace the current gas pipe system.